 My journey to the transplant list was filled with challenge.
 From mid-20 MELD to over 30, the numbers were a stark reminder of my deteriorating health.
 That first call on that day, while ending with the uncertainty of "six weeks, six months or longer," ignited a spark of hope.

 I had a fighting chance, but the moral dilemma lingered: for me to live, someone else had to die.
-It was a struggle within, a heavy truth to carry.
+It was a strugglef a heavy truth to carry.
+The wait would be gruelling,

 A grateful recipient, advocating for life